eizengan/fate-notes/Aspects.md

 # Compelling an aspect

+* Choose an aspect - any aspect - to use for the compel
-* Describe how the actor's aspect is relevant to the situation
+* Describe how the aspect is relevant to the situation
 * Request the compel (unless the GM is the requester)
 * Decide what happens
 * Compelled actor chooses chooses: